 The most relevant pathology for recognition was a group of skin neoplasms (benign neoplasms, precancerous conditions, malignant neoplasms), including those of a viral nature (viral warts, viral papillomas, molluscum contagiosum).
-96.1% of the respondents indicated that these particular skin pathologies are most in demand for recognition (most often they were photographed using the Skinive MD application).
+96.1% of the respondents indicated that these particular skin pathologies are most in demand for recognition.
+I.e. most often they were photographed using the Skinive MD application.

-At the same time, the recognition accuracy is assessed as high (89.4% of survey participants indicate rare recognition errors or single inaccuracies).
+At the same time, the recognition accuracy is assessed as high (89.4% indicate rare recognition errors or single inaccuracies).

-Despite the relatively large range of recognized nosologies, 58.7% of the respondents left the desire to train the neural network to recognize eczema; 57.7% – recognition of injuries, skin burns, skin bites by insects; 35.6% – urticaria.
+Despite large range of recognized nosologies, 58.7% of the respondents left the desire to train the neural network to recognize eczema.
+57.7% – recognition of injuries, skin burns, skin bites by insects; 35.6% – urticaria.
 Other requests include dermatitis and rare syndromes with skin lesions (1-2% each).

 It is also important to note a number of identified shortcomings when using the Skinive MD application.
 The survey showed that in almost half of the cases, users simply did not know or could not independently find such useful functions as disabling the AI-assistant of the camera (this function is necessary if there are problems with focusing), turning on the backlight (smartphone flashlight) directly in the application, adding comments to result screen or the ability to correct the result if necessary (for example, after receiving the results of a histological examination or other clarifying techniques).

-In this regard, the application could not be fully used.
-In the future, these functions will become more visible, and the quality of information about existing and new application capabilities will also increase.
+For this reason, users could not use the app to its full extent.
+In the future, these functions will become more visible.
+The quality of information about existing and new application capabilities will also increase.

 In general, the Skinive MD application received a fairly high rating from the end and target user – the medical audience.
-This is evidenced by the fact that 93.3% of users are determined to continue using Skinive MD in their medical practice, and 51% are ready to do it constantly and regularly.
+Obviously, that 93.3% of users will continue to use Skinive MD in their medical practice.
+And 51% of them are ready to do it constantly and regularly.

-No less positive is the fact that the overwhelming majority of users (97.1%) would recommend Skinive MD to their colleagues.
-This once again indicates the trust and the real possibility of using artificial intelligence and the Skinive algorithm in particular in their work.
+As Skinive reviews showed, the overwhelming majority of users (97.1%) would recommend Skinive MD to their colleagues.
+This once again indicates the trust and the real possibility of using the Skinive AI-algorithm in their work.